 There are two advantages to planning the trip details yourself:

-Before you begin to make reservations, buy a reputable guide book for your trail.
+Before you begin to make reservations, buy a reputable guidebook for your trail.
 I recommend the Trailblazer Guide series.
-Your guidebook will contain most of the information you need to plan your trip and will also serve as your go to map on the trail.
+Your guidebook will contain most of the information you need to plan your trip and will also serve as your go-to map on the trail.
 Additionally, many of the trails have websites that are run by societies dedicated to that specific trail.
 These websites often contain planning information, including route detours, route planning information, and accommodation information.
 One site that is particularly helpful is Sherpa Van.
 In addition to providing reliable baggage transfers (discussed below), Sherpa Van’s website contains a wealth of content written by walkers for most of the accommodations in villages along the most popular routes.
 Tripadvisor is also helpful but be sure to filter your reviews to show reviews by walkers.

 Rest days are helpful but not always necessary.
 I like a rest day the day after the last day of walking.
 You can also plan a rest day in the middle of the walk.
 Make sure you pick a place where you can be entertained for a night and entire day.
 Some of these villages are very small and may not have businesses open for lunch.